dock2dock/docker/README.md

 - nav-tasks

   The `nav-tasks` image is periodically polls the NAV API to retrieve newly modified sales orders.
 It runs on a scheduled cron job.

+### Linux Container Support

+> **Note:** Dock2Dock only supports running in Linux containers.
+> Windows containers are not supported.
+Please ensure your Docker environment is configured to use Linux containers before deploying Dock2Dock.

 ## NAV Integration